hjstoff/nodesetexpr-expand/README.md

 # nodesetexpr-expand

 ## What this project is about
-Nodeset expressions are strings, in a formal language that is defined over some finite alphabet of character literals, that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.
+Nodeset expressions are character strings that constitute a (potentially) concise way to denote a potentially large but finite _set_ of nodenames.
 Nodenames in this context are names of computer systems, such as the nodes of a cluster of compute nodes for high performance computing and/or capacity computing.
+The potential conciseness of the expressions requires that the nodes involved have been named systematically following some numbering scheme - something like: "node1", "node2", ..., or: "xtype_node001", "xtype_node002", ..., "ytype_node001", "ytype_node002", ...

-The focus of this project is on (a) language(s) for nodeset expressions and on developing and maintaining tooling for producing, from such expressions, the explicit enumeration of all set members.
+This project tries define nodesets in terms of a formal language that is defined over some finite alphabet of character literals.
+Its focus of is on (a) language(s) for nodeset expressions and on developing and maintaining tooling for producing, from such expressions, the explicit enumeration of all set members.
 More specifically, nodeset expression _expanding_ pertains to the parsing of nodeset expressions, and to the subsequent production of each of the nodenames denoted by such expressions, as sets of individual character strings - viz. a unique distinct one for each set member - to be stored in some appropriate "container type" that, at least during production, guartantees the uniqueness of each of its elements.

 ## Scope limitations and use case derived design guidance
 The inverse operation of nodeset expression expanding is _compressing_, or